 We all want to simplify our lives -- starting tomorrow.
 We would start today, but we've got too many things on our plate to begin the process, right?
 I hear ya.

 Here are five things you can do today that will make a difference immediately, regardless of how complicated your schedule is.

-3. Unplug.
 If you start having heart palpitations every time your phone or device is not in your hand or on your person, it's a good sign that you're addicted to it.
-Limit your email checks to a few specific times each day, and consider that the Twitterverse can function just fine without your current status.
-The constant bombardment of updates, news and information does not add quality to your life...it overloads you with mind-clutter and consumes valuable time.
-But you already knew this.
+Limit your email checks to a few specific times each day, and consider that Facebook can function just fine without your current status.
+Change the notification settings on your devices so you are not distracted by alerts popping up.

 How about you?
 What is YOUR best strategy for simplifying?
 What will you do today that will make life better?
 I hope you'll share!